 by Nicolás Cortez

-Disclaimer: This is my experiences and every trans person has a different experiences.
+Disclaimer: This is my experiences and every trans person has different experiences.
 I also don’t speak for all trans people and I do not share the same mentality as all trans people.

 photographed by Elizabeth Sanchez